actuallymentor/battery/.github/ISSUE_TEMPLATE/report-an-issue-or-ask-for-help.md

 ---
-name: Issue report or question
+name: Report an issue or ask for help
-about: Report an issue or ask for help
+about: Is something broken, or are you confused about something?
 title: ''
 labels: ''
 assignees: ''